Siddharth-Singh03/operating-system/Process/About.md

 - Each process is represented in the operating system by a process control block
 - It contains many pieces of information associated with a specific process, including
 1. **Process state:** The state may be new, ready, running, waiting, halted, and so on.
 2. **Program counter:** The counter indicates the address of the next instruction to be executed for this process.
 3. **CPU registers:** The registers vary in number and type, depending on the computer architecture.
 They include accumulators, index registers, stack pointers, and general-purpose registers, plus any condition-code information.
 Along with the program counter, this state information must be saved when an interrupt occurs, to allow the process to be continued correctly afterward when it is rescheduled to run.
 4. **CPU-scheduling information:** This information includes a process priority, pointers to scheduling queues, and any other scheduling parameters.
-5. **Memory-management information:** This information may include such items as the value of the base and limit registers and the page tables, or the segment tables, depending on the memory system used by the operating system
+5. **Memory-management information:** This information may include such items as the value of the base and limit registers and the page tables, or the segment tables, depending on the memory system used by the operating system.
 6. **Accounting information:** This information includes the amount of CPU and real time used, time limits, account numbers, job or process numbers, and so on.
 7. **I/O status information:** This information includes the list of I/O devices allocated to the process, a list of open files, and so on

+# Process Scheduling
+- objective of multiprogramming is to have some process running at all times so as to maximize CPU utilization.
+- the process scheduler selects an available process (possibly from a set of several available processes) for program execution on a core.
+- The number of processes currently in memory is known as the degree of multiprogramming.
+- In general, most processes can be described as either I/O bound or CPU bound.
+An I/O-bound process is one that spends more of its time doing I/O than it spends doing computations.
+A CPU-bound process, in contrast, generates I/O requests infrequently, using more of its time doing computations